Los Angeles Chapter 7 Attorney

 To file for Chapter 7, you must meet several qualifications:

-- Pass the means test: The second component is more difficult, passing the means test.
-This gauges your income against the median of your household in the state.
+- Pass the means test: Second, you must pass the means test, which compares your income to the California median for your household size.

-- You are an individual, married couple filing jointly, or small business owner.
+- You are an individual, a married couple filing jointly, or a small business owner.

-- No recent bankruptcy discharge: You are not legally able to file Chapter 7 bankruptcy if you had a previous Chapter 7 bankruptcy discharge within the past 8 years, or a Chapter 13 bankruptcy discharge within the past 6 years.
-The filing period starts on the date your previous bankruptcy was filed, rather than when the bankruptcy was discharged.
+- No recent bankruptcy discharge: You cannot file if you received a Chapter 7 discharge within the last 8 years or a Chapter 13 bankruptcy discharge within 6 years.
+The filing period starts at the filing date of your previous bankruptcy.

-- No recent bankruptcy dismissal: You are not able to file Chapter 7 bankruptcy if you had a bankruptcy dismissed within the past 180 days for any of the following reasons: you violated a court order, abused the bankruptcy system, made a fraudulent bankruptcy filing, or requested a dismissal because a creditor requested the automatic stay be lifted.
+- No recent bankruptcy dismissal: You cannot file if a case was dismissed in the past 180 days because of a court order violation, bankruptcy abuse, filing fraudulently, or voluntary dismissal after a creditor requested an automatic stay be lifted.

 Passing the Means Test in California

-The means test serves as a filter ensuring only those struggling with income qualify for Chapter 7.
-This two-step analysis involves examining your income over the previous six months and comparing it with the California median income.
-Understanding this process and ensuring accuracy can significantly impact the outcome, making professional guidance from a Chapter 7 bankruptcy attorney invaluable.
+The means test serves as a filter, so only those genuinely struggling with income qualify for Chapter 7.
+The two-step process checks your past six months’ income against the California median for your household size.
+Properly following this process makes a difference, so guidance from a qualified Chapter 7 attorney can be valuable.

-- It looks at your average monthly gross income for a household for the prior six months and annualizes that figure.
-If your income is less than the median, then you pass the Means Test and are eligible to file for Chapter 7.
+- It calculates your average monthly gross income for the prior six months and annualizes that figure.
+If your income falls below the California median, you qualify for Chapter 7.

 How Does a "Means Test" Work?

-A means test consists of two parts: the first examines your household income.
-If you earn less than the California median income, you will automatically qualify for Chapter 7.
-The second part of the test looks at your disposable income, which is the amount of money you have left after paying your necessary expenses.
-If you do not have enough disposable income to repay your debts, you will also qualify for Chapter 7.
-The means test is designed to ensure that only those who truly cannot afford to repay their debts can file for Chapter 7.
+The means test reviews your household income.
+If you earn less than the California median income, you qualify for Chapter 7.
+The test then examines your disposable income—what you have left after paying necessary expenses.
+If little or no money remains for debts, you can file for Chapter 7 relief.
+This process ensures that only those who truly cannot repay debts receive protection under Chapter 7 bankruptcy law.

-In addition to income evaluation, the test scrutinizes your expenses to determine eligibility.
-Essential expenses such as housing, healthcare, and childcare are assessed to understand if they meet basic living standards as guided by bankruptcy codes.
-This thorough examination ensures financial distress is adequately justified.
+Along with the income review, the test scrutinizes your expenses to determine eligibility.
+It covers essential expenses like housing, healthcare, and childcare to ensure they meet basic living standards as defined in bankruptcy codes.
+A full examination helps document your financial hardship for approval.

 Who Qualifies for the Means Test?